The hidden cost of emotionally flat branding

 “Sometimes the business is good.
 The brand just hasn’t caught up yet.”

 I think that disconnect creates more friction than people realize.
 You can feel it in small moments.
 Someone asks for your website and there’s a split second of hesitation before you send the link.
-Your work has become more nuanced and intentional over the years, but your messaging still sounds generic.
-Your business matured, but your online presence still reflects an earlier version of you—almost like an old apartment you never fully moved out of.
+Your work has become more nuanced over the years, but your messaging still sounds strangely generic.
+Your business matured, but your online presence still reflects an earlier version of you.
+Like an apartment you technically moved out of emotionally several years ago but still haven’t returned the keys for.

-What’s interesting is that people often assume branding problems are strategic problems.
+People often assume branding problems are strategic problems.
 Sometimes they are.
-Sometimes there really is a positioning issue, or a messaging issue, or a clarity issue.
+Sometimes there really is a positioning issue, a messaging issue, or a clarity issue underneath everything else.

 But sometimes the issue is much quieter than that.